ndwarshuis/CinnXP/README.md

 #CinnXP

-make Cinnamon look and feel like the venerable Windows XP interface, now includes Luna and Royale flavors
+make Cinnamon look and feel like the venerable Windows XP interface

-Current version: 1.1.0

 based on Mint-XP (fmcgorenc) and Adwaita